SiaFoundation/siad/cmd/sia-node-scanner/README.md

     └───(gateway module internals)
 ```

-## Implementation details There is 1 main goroutine, and 10 worker goroutines.
+## Implementation details
+There is 1 main goroutine, and 10 worker goroutines.The main routine starts the
-The main routine starts the workers and creates workAssignments which are sent
+workers and creates workAssignments which are sent down a channel.
+The workers
-down a channel.
-The workers read from this channel to start scanning different
+read from this channel to start scanning different IP addresses.
+When a scan is
-IP addresses.
-When a scan is completed (either succesfully or because an error
+completed (either succesfully or because an error was encountered) each worker
-was encountered) each worker sends a NodeScanResult back down a result channel.
+sends a NodeScanResult back down a result channel.
+The worker then reads from
-The worker then reads from this channel, logging the result and any errors, and
+this channel, logging the result and any errors, and creating new work
-creating new work assignments if new IP addresses were discovered.
+assignments if new IP addresses were discovered.

 The main goroutine also periodically (every 10 second) prints counters and
 connection stats to standard output.
 These counters are also logged at the end